katshalonskaya/Project-for-AoSN/README.md

 **Results**

-For the subsequent analysis of the activity and progress of students, we formed three graphs based on the dataset: the graph of students, the graph of tasks, and the graph of problems.
+For the subsequent analysis of the activity and progress of students, we formed three graphs based on the dataset: the graph of students and the graph of tasks.

 **_1. Graphs of students that deal with the math problems_**